bravacoreana/youtube/README.en-GB.md

 - CRUD
 - Edit button(ellipsis icon) available only if it's same user
 - Like / dislike
-- If comment is ever edited, 'Edited' mark leaves.
+- If comment is ever edited, 'Edited' mark appears.

 #### This project was created based on a course in NomadCoders(nomadcoders.co).